kkailaasa/nithyanandaGPT/README.md

 Build as `docker build . -t localgpt`, requires BuildKit.
 Docker BuildKit does not support GPU during _docker build_ time right now, only during _docker run_.
 Run as `docker run -it --mount src="$HOME/.cache",target=/root/.cache,type=bind --gpus=all localgpt`.

-## Test dataset

-For testing, this repository comes with [Constitution of USA](https://constitutioncenter.org/media/files/constitution.pdf) as an example file to use.

 ## Ingesting your OWN Data.